rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 | 0.53

-This cops checks if empty lines around the bodies of classes match the configuration.
+This cop checks if empty lines around the bodies of classes match the configuration.

 ### Examples